Krysztophe/powa/docs/powa-web/index.rst

     TODO

-Then, download the latest release on `pypi <https://pypi.python.org/pypi/powa-web/>`_,  uncompress it, and copy the sample configuration file:
+Then download the latest release on `pypi <https://pypi.python.org/pypi/powa-web/>`_,  uncompress it, and copy the sample configuration file:

 .. parsed-literal::